kolosovpetro/DotnetTemplate/README.md

 # .NET project template

-This is a template for creating .NET projects with compile-time code style checking, CI/CD workflows for Github Actions and Azure pipelines.
+This is a template for creating .NET projects with compile-time code style checking, CI/CD workflows for GitHub Actions and Azure pipelines.
 Also, includes SonarCloud integration.